Program Dates (in country):

 The Duke University Global Education Office for Undergraduates and the Department of Biology will offer a 4-week, one course summer program focusing on the biogeography and culture of Australia.
-Based at the University of New South Wales in Sydney, the program travels to the Northern Territory, the Great Barrier Reef and tropical rain forest of northern Queensland.
-The 2014 summer program director and biology course instructor is Professor Rytas Vilgalys of the Duke Department of Biology.
+The program travels to Darwin in the Northern Territory, the Blue Mountains and Sydney in new South Wales, as well as the Great Barrier Reef and tropical rain forest of northern Queensland.

-For a first-hand view of this program from a student perspective, please see the 2012 Duke student blog:
+To learn more about the program from a student perspective, please see the 2015 Duke student blog: